webdesigns23/flask-sqlalchemy-seeding-technical-lesson/README.md

-# Seeding a Database : Code-Along
+# Technical Lesson: Seeding a Database

-## Learning Goals

-- Initialize a database with sample data
-- Use the `Faker` package to generate random data

----

-## Key Vocab

-- **Seed**: to fill a database with an initial set of data.

----

-## Introduction

 When working with any application involving a database, it's a good idea to populate your database with some realistic sample data when you are working on